-Things seem to go in trends in my circle of herbal friends, some times I hop on the band wagon and others times I can sit back and think, “That’s not for me!”
+Things seem to go in trends in my circle of herbal friends, sometimes I hop on the bandwagon and others times I can sit back and think, “That’s not for me!”
 When I kept hearing the word ‘chaga’ and ‘medicinal mushroom’ I would inwardly cringe.
 I really wanted nothing to do with drinking some fungus, even if it was good for me.
 I can barely stomach mushrooms on my pizza.

 And my friends were right!
-Chaga does in fact, taste a bit like coffee…add some raw cream and maple syrup and it is down right yummy!
+Chaga does in fact, taste a bit like coffee…add some raw cream and maple syrup and it is downright yummy!

-Chaga has been greatly promoted as having anti cancer properties and helps prevent tumors.
+Chaga has been greatly promoted as having anti-cancer properties and helps prevent tumors.
 It has been used in other countries for centuries as a daily strengthening tonic.

 I have yet to see any cautions of drinking chaga, but like anything else in the supplement world, drinking a small amount first to see how you react is a good idea.
 I personally drink a cup a day but I have a friend drinking just a few tablespoons at a time and having good success.

-Chaga is also used in body care products as it helps repair damaged cells and is a natural anti aging agent.
+Chaga is also used in body care products as it helps repair damaged cells and is a natural anti-aging agent.
 (I haven’t tried any yet but am definitely looking to find something to try or make!)

 How to make chaga tea

-A coffee filter is all I use to strain the chaga into jars and refrigerate.
-The chaga grounds can be used for at least one more round of tea, which makes it economical.
+A coffee filter is all I use to strain the tea into jars and refrigerate.
+The grounds can be used for at least one more round of tea, which makes it economical.
 I have also read that you can reuse the grounds to make a tincture and I plan on giving that a try in the near future.

 Have you had any health improvements using chaga or other medicinal mushrooms?